Braid graphs in simply-laced triangle-free Coxeter systems are partial cubes: Acknowledgements

 \section{Acknowledgements}

 We are extremely grateful to Hugh Denoncourt for providing valuable insight on this project and for assisting with implementing Python code, which we used to gather data and test conjectures.
+We are also grateful to the referees for several useful suggestions.